globe-and-citizen/layer8-middleware-rs/PingoraCheetSheet.md

     }
     ```

-2. Gotcha: process requests without interacting with the server
+2. Gotcha: content-length header gotcha

-    If you want to respond to requests at the proxy level for reasons ranging from it acting a cache to just wanting to process requests without hitting the server, you can do so by returning `Ok(true)` in the `request_filter` method:
+    If you want to respond to requests at the proxy level for reasons ranging from it acting as a cache to just wanting to process requests without hitting the server, you can do so by returning `Ok(true)` in the `request_filter` method:

     ```rust
     async fn request_filter(&self, session: &mut Session, ctx: &mut Self::CTX) -> Result<bool>